 The fourth is the consideration transferred.
 IFRS 3.37 measures the consideration at acquisition-date fair value.
 For straightforward cash deals, this is simple.
 When the deal includes contingent consideration (earn-outs, performance payments), deferred consideration, or equity instruments issued by the acquirer, the fair value of the total consideration requires its own measurement exercise.
 Your file needs to test each component.

-This is worth its own section because it accounts for the majority of PPA audit adjustments in practice.
+This deserves its own section because it accounts for the majority of PPA audit adjustments in practice.
 Clients acquiring businesses in the mid-market routinely fail to identify intangible assets that meet the IAS 38.12 recognition criteria.

 Non-compete agreements have a fair value when they are part of the acquisition agreement.
 Brand names meet the criteria when they are identifiable and the acquirer controls them.
-For each of these, your file should document whether the asset was considered, whether it meets the IAS 38.12 criteria, and if so, what fair value was assigned.
-If the PPA does not address a category, your working paper should note that the omission was evaluated and explain why the team concluded the asset either does not exist or is immaterial.
+For each of these, your working papers should document whether the asset was considered and whether it meets the IAS 38.12 criteria.
+If the PPA does not address a category, your WPs should note that the omission was evaluated and explain why the team concluded the asset either does not exist or is immaterial.

 Worked example: Van Houten Packaging B.V. acquires Rijnmond Plastics B.V.